yata-/Bridge/README.md

 }
 ```

 The C# class above will be compiled into JavaScript and added to **/Bridge/ouput/demo.js** within your project.
 By default, Bridge will use the Namespace name as the file name.
 In this case: **demo.js**.
-There are many options to control the output of your JavaScript files, and the [Attribute Reference](http://bridge.net/docs/attribute-reference/) is an important [Knowledge Base](http://bridge.net/docs/) article to review.
+There are many options to control the output of your JavaScript files, and the [Attribute Reference](https://github.com/bridgedotnet/Bridge/wiki/attribute-reference) is important [documentation](https://github.com/bridgedotnet/Bridge/wiki) to review.

 ```javascript
 Bridge.assembly("Demo", function ($asm, globals) {